Start path

 Segregated client funds

 Your money should be in a separate account from the broker's operating capital.
-Required by tier-1 regulators, questionable at offshore brokers.
+Verify how this works for the exact entity you open with.

 Desk note